-Atonal music has been widely discussed by music theorists, philosophers and even psychologists.
-But from an aesthetic view, how can we explain taste in or preference towards atonal music?
-Here I would like to examine why many listeners find atonal music remorselessly uncomfortable and propose several reasons on how one might be able to find this music pleasing.
-By using Peggy Zeglin Brand’s model of taste and a piano piece by Gyorgy Ligeti I attempt to account for this preference in atonal music.
+Atonal music has been widely discussed by music theorists, philosophers, and even psychologists.
+But from an aesthetic perspective, how can we explain taste in or preference towards atonal music?
+Here, I would like to examine why many listeners find atonal music remorselessly uncomfortable and propose several reasons on how one might be able to find this music pleasing.
+By using Peggy Zeglin Brand’s model of taste and a piano piece by Gyorgy Ligeti, I attempt to account for atonal-music preference.
 But before we look into the philosophical aspects of this argument, it is essential to understand how musical preferences are culturally conditioned:

 ** It is necessary to define “atonal music.”
-Atonality does not concern brief instances of dissonance that are intermixed with a grander scheme of tonality.
-Rather the compositional practice is used to produce works that are entirely independent from the tonal schema of western music.
+Atonality does not refer to brief instances of dissonance which are intermixed within a grander tonal framework.
+Rather, the compositional practice is used to produce works that are entirely independent from the tonal schema of western music.

 Tonality, Learning, and Culture